Eloise (Paul Ryan song)

 "Eloise" is a song first released in 1968 on the MGM label.
 It was sung by Barry Ryan, and written by his twin brother Paul Ryan.
 Running for over five minutes, it features strong orchestration, melodramatic vocals, and a brief slow interlude.
 It sold three million copies worldwide, and reached No. 2 in the UK Singles Chart as published by Record Retailer, but hit No. 1 in the NME and Melody Maker charts.
 It topped the chart in 17 countries, including Italy, the Netherlands and Australia.

 The single was released as "Barry Ryan with the Majority".
-The Majority were a pop band, who for a period, were the backing band for Ryan and who, after renaming to Majority One, had some success in Europe.
+The Majority were a pop band who, for a period, were the backing band for Ryan and who, after renaming to Majority One, had some success in Europe.
 Ryan also released an Italian-language version of the song, "Eloise (Versione Italiana)", in 1968.

 Background and recording

 After not being able to cope with the success of some of his hits as a duo with Barry, Paul decided to take a step away from the limelight and to concentrate on songwriting.
-"Eloise" was the second song he wrote and was influenced by Richard Harris' arrangement of "MacArthur Park" after listening to a rough mix of it at a party at Harris' house.
+"Eloise" was the second song he wrote and was influenced by Richard Harris's arrangement of "MacArthur Park" after listening to a rough mix of it at a party at Harris's house.
 After listening to it, Paul locked himself away and wrote "Eloise" in three days.
 The song was then recorded at IBC Studios at the end of a recording session with their mother Marion and they had only two takes to do it due to the length of the song.
 The session musicians included Jimmy Page and John Paul Jones, both of whom went on to form Led Zeppelin, and Glenn Ross Campbell.
 Everyone then wanted to go to the mixing desk to listen to the result because it was so unusual and they said it was going to be a big hit.

 According to Barry Ryan, the record influenced Freddie Mercury of Queen.
 He said in a 2017 interview: "I remember reading Freddie’s memoirs.
 He was influenced by it.
 He really, really liked it and also he used it as an argument to release 'Bohemian Rhapsody' because his record company didn’t want to release it but he said “That Barry Ryan had a big five and half minute hit.
 Why can’t we do it too?”"